gauravsaraltest/snakes/README.md

-Snakes-and-Ladders scooby update is kailasha
+Snakes-and-Ladders scooby update is sonu nigam
 ==================

 A simple snake and ladder logic game build with angular js.